 - Costs less to install.
 A new septic system will often cost significantly less than the installation of sewage pipes on a residential property.
 A septic system can be an especially cost-effective option if your house sits on a property of more than one acre.

 - No monthly cost.
 Due to the fact that septic systems run independently on each residential property, they don't carry any of the monthly costs associated with city-operated sewage systems.

-- Long lasting / rarely needs to be replaced.
-A properly installed and well-maintained septic tank can be counted on to last for the full duration of a residential occupancy.
+- Long-lasting / rarely needs to be replaced.
+A properly installed and well-maintained septic tank can be counted on to last for the full duration of residential occupancy.

 No. 3: Better for the Environment

-- Helps local plant / wildlife.
-The method in which septic tanks recycle water is beneficial to nearby flora and fauna.
-Once it's been released into the soil, the water spurs plant growth, which in turn provides food for nearby tree squirrels, insects and birds.
+- Helps local plants/wildlife.
+The method by which septic tanks recycle water is beneficial to nearby flora and fauna.
+Once it's been released into the soil, the water spurs plant growth, which in turn provides food for nearby tree squirrels, insects, and birds.

 No. 4: Greater Water Efficiency

 Septic tanks give homeowners every reason to reap the benefits of achieving greater water efficiency.
 According to the U.S. Environmental Protection Agency, the daily water use in a one-family home averages 70 gallons per person.
 When you multiply this over the span of a year, it amounts to tons upon tons of water that passes through your septic system.